Jackie Dobbs: Storylines

 In July 2018, Tyrone receives news from the police that Jackie has died.
 In subsequent weeks, it transpires that Jackie and Darren were not Tyrone's biological parents, having found him as a baby outside a police station and registered him as their own, due to Jackie's desire to have children.
-This leads to Tyrone eventually discovering his long-lost grandmother Evelyn Plummer (Maureen Lipman) in September 2018, where she reveals that his mother and Evelyn's daughter, Cassandra Plummer (Claire Sweeney), gave birth to him as a teenager, before leaving for South Africa and had since died.
-However, this is later revealed to be a lie and Cassie is still alive.
+This leads to Tyrone eventually discovering his long-lost grandmother Evelyn Plummer (Maureen Lipman) in September 2018, where she reveals that his mother and Evelyn's daughter, Cassandra (Claire Sweeney), gave birth to him as a teenager, before leaving for South Africa and had since died.
+However, this is later revealed to be a lie and Cassandra (now going by Cassie) is still alive.

 Reception

 Discussing the character's reintroduction in 2008, Kris Green from entertainment website Digital Spy said, "It was a coup on Corries part when they managed to lure her back.
 Jackie's an excellent character and will hopefully bring back some of Corries 'energy' that it's been lacking of late."
 TV critic Christine Klabacher added, "Actress Margi Clarke threw herself into the role as always and brightened a rather dull week in the soap [...] characterisation was called for, and Margi obliged in bucketloads."